purplesprinklesdev/gera_docs/README.md

 #### Chrome Requirement

 An error will display if you attempt to generate PDFs without a valid install of Chrome or Chromium.
 If you are recieving this error despite Chrome being installed, it might be the case that GERA cannot find your Chrome executable because it isn't in the default location.
 Try uninstalling Chrome and reinstalling in the default location.
 Chrome is used to render an HTML file and export a PDF.
 The background Chrome process will not attempt to connect to the internet.
-For more information about GERA's use of Chrome, see the [Proof of FERPA Compliance].
+For more information about GERA's use of Chrome, see the [Proof of FERPA Compliance](#ferpa-compliance).

 ### Avoiding Conflicts with OneDrive